 - (1) Exemptions to the foregoing restrictions may be granted to a swimmer, on a case-by-case basis, by the chair of the Rules Committee or designee.
 Exemptions will be granted for conflicts due to the swimmer's verified religious beliefs, verified medical conditions, or other reasons as deemed appropriate by the chair of the Rules Committee. - (2) Procedures for applying for an exemption will be established by the Rules Committee and posted on the USMS website. - (3) No exemption to these restrictions will be granted for a swimsuit that will give the swimmer a competitive advantage. - (4) The decision of the Rules Committee chair may be appealed only to the entire Rules Committee, whose decision shall be final and binding on all parties. - C Only swimsuits complying with World Aquatics swimsuit specifications may be worn in any USMS-sanctioned or -recognized competition.
 Note: World Aquatics specifications prohibit any zippers, ties, or any other fastener systems with the exception of a waist tie. - D Swimsuits worn for competition shall be nontransparent and conform to the current concept of the appropriate.
 The referee shall have authority to bar offenders from competition until they comply with this rule. - E No swimmer is permitted to wear or use any device or substance to enhance speed, pace, buoyancy, or endurance during a race (such as webbed gloves, fins, power bands, adhesive substances, snorkels, neoprene caps, etc.).
 Goggles may be worn, and rubdown oil applied if not considered excessive by the referee.
 Medical identification items may be worn.
 Therapeutic elastic tape is prohibited.
-As a consequence of injury, it is permissible to tape not more than two fingers or toes.
 Any other kind of tape on the body is not permitted unless approved by the referee. - 102.12.2 Advertising-Products involving tobacco, psychoactive cannabinoids, alcohol, or pharmaceuticals containing substances banned under IOC or World Aquatics rules may not be advertised, but the advertiser's name only may be used.
 Offenders may be barred from competition until they comply with this rule.